Met office yellow weather warnings for NI extended - 'Heavy snow has the potential to cause significant disruption'

 A second yellow weather warning has been issued for Northern Ireland.

-The first warning for snow and ice comes into place at 21:00 this evening and runs until 10:00 on Tuesday morning.
+A second Met Office yellow warning for Northern Ireland starts at 03:00 on Thursday and runs until 18:00 on Friday

-Met Office have issued a further yellow warning for which starts at 03:00 on Thursday and runs until 18:00 on Friday
+The first warning for snow and ice expired at 10:00 on Tuesday morning.

 The Met Office advises:

-The first warning suggests snow showers and icy patches likely to cause some travel disruption.
+The first warning suggested snow showers and icy patches likely to cause some travel disruption.

 What to expect